HH197/Unsupervised-cell-population-identification/README.md

 ### Autoencoder

 We have used vanilla and Deep autoencoders.
-The vanilla autoencoder has 256 input features (genes), one hidden layer with a size of 32, and an output of the same size as the input.
-In the Deep autoencoder, the size of the input features is 3,000, which is the same as the output.
+The vanilla autoencoder has 3000 input features (genes), one hidden layer with a size of 32, and an output of the same size as the input.
+In the Deep autoencoder, the size of the input features is the same as in the vanilla autoencoder.
 The Deep autoencoder consists of 2 hidden layers with sizes 1,024 and 16, respectively.

-In all autoencoders, the activation functions used in the encoding and decoding layers are the rectified linear unit (ReLU) with the leak of 0.1.
+In all autoencoders, the activation functions used in the encoding and decoding layers are the rectified linear unit (ReLU) with leak = 0.1.
 A linear activation was used for the embedding layer of our models.
+The structure of our designed autoencoders is as follows:

-We used a batch size of 256 for training.
-The training processes of our models are quite similar, with the difference in the number of epochs.
-For the vanilla and Deep autoencoders, we used 450 and 150 epochs, respectively.
+We split the data into the train (80%) and test (20%) sets with a batch size of 128 for training.
+The training processes of our models are quite similar.
 ADAM was chosen as the optimizer with a learning rate of 0.001 and mean root squared error as the loss function.
+We used early stopping to avoid overfitting with a patience of 4, i.e., if the test loss is not decreased after 4 epochs, it stops the training procedure.

 ## Clustering